-Description Probability Criteria A - Very Likely 75% + chance of occurrence Expected to occur in most circumstances Circumstances frequently encountered (daily/weekly/monthly/annually) Imminent/near misses frequently experienced.
+Description Probability Criteria A. Very Likely 75% + chance of occurrence Expected to occur in most circumstances Circumstances and near misses frequently encountered (e.g. daily / weekly /monthly / quarterly)

-B - Likely 50% - 74% chance of occurrence More likely to occur than not.
-Will probably occur in many circumstances Circumstances occasionally encountered but not a persistent issue (e.g. once every couple/few years) Has happened elsewhere in the UK within the last decade Intermittent / regular near misses experienced.
-C - Possible 30% - 49% chance of occurrence Fairly likely to occur but not expected.(e.g. once in 2 to 3 years) Risk factors periodically experienced.
-D - Unlikely 10% - 29% chance of occurrence Not expected to happen, but there is the potential (once in 3 or more years) Not known in this activity Unlikely but not unforeseeable E - Very Unlikely Less than 10% chance of occurrence May occur only in exceptional circumstances.
-Has rarely / never happened before
+B. Likely 50% - 74% chance of occurrence Will probably occur in most circumstances Circumstances frequently encountered Near misses regularly encountered (e.g. once or twice a year) C. Possible 30% - 49% chance of occurrence Not likely to occur but a distinct possibility Circumstances regularly encountered Near misses occasionally experienced (e.g. every 1 - 3 years) D. Unlikely 10% - 29% chance of occurrence Not expected to happen but there is the potential Circumstances occasionally encountered Any near misses are infrequent (e.g. 3 years +) E. Very Unlikely Less than 10% chance of occurrence May only happen in exceptional circumstances Has rarely / never happened before.